 Lyrics © Sony/ATV Music Publishing LLC, Warner/Chappell Music, Inc., Universal Music Publishing Group

 Mary comes over and just sits with me.
 She’s the only one who recognizes it.: I’ve just broken up with the first real love of my life.
 Robby comes over, too, but doesn’t complain.
 She asks me what I’m thinking, I tell her how it feels to know that we’ve really broken up.
 I hate Scott at that moment.
 I take it as a sure sign it’s over.
-I’ve never hated anyone before, especially someone I loved.
+I’ve never hated anyone before, especially someone I love.
 We just sit there.
 When the tears start, she’s crying, too.
 Robby tells us to stop crying, which I do more out of embarrassment than relief.
 He gives me a hug, which Mary shares.
 When the gang leaves for Robby’s, I stay home.
 Sitting in my darkened window sill, I wish for a thunder and lightning storm to match my feelings.
 I need a downpour to cleanse me of regret.
 But it’s already the dry season.
 I figure that means it’s the high season.
 I know Scott will tell everyone on the team.
 I hadn’t wanted to burn that bridge behind me.
 Scott will do me the favor.
 I haven’t been in the pool in a month, but I’m still wearing my team suit.
 I take it off and put it away.
 It’s definitely more comfortable without it.
 Soon I hear footsteps coming up to my room.
 Jace appears carrying his Gibson SG guitar and a small practice amp.
 He has a big grin on his face.

 “You need electric sounds to blast away the blues.”